collapsed-stacks/startups/questions/1173/tips-to-look-like-a-ceo.md

 - posted by: [NL7](https://stackexchange.com/users/4221898/nl7) on 2014-10-28
 - score: 2

-<p>It sounds like you're insecure about it, so go ahead and dress to your comfort level.
+It sounds like you're insecure about it, so go ahead and dress to your comfort level.
 But remember that your level of formality and dress is signaling to people.
-Dressing more formally may make you feel more comfortable, but it may also signal to people other things about you.</p>
+Dressing more formally may make you feel more comfortable, but it may also signal to people other things about you.

-<p>Of course, Thiel has said, somewhat tongue in cheek, "never invest in a tech CEO that wears a suit."
+Of course, Thiel has said, somewhat tongue in cheek, "never invest in a tech CEO that wears a suit."
 And I know a number of VCs prefer not to invest in companies with MBAs, or with more than one MBA.
 Formal attire can signal less interest in tech, more interest in business negotiation, and even suggest poorer technical abilities.
-Just as people will judge you for being informally dressed, some people will judge you for being too formally dressed.</p>
+Just as people will judge you for being informally dressed, some people will judge you for being too formally dressed.

-<p>If you are feeling neurotic about it, then pay attention to what your peers wear at your age and level of experience.
-If it feels comfortable for you to be unremarkable, then shoot for the median of how others typically dress.</p>
+If you are feeling neurotic about it, then pay attention to what your peers wear at your age and level of experience.
+If it feels comfortable for you to be unremarkable, then shoot for the median of how others typically dress.

-<p>Without knowing your level of dress, it's difficult to judge how much you may need to change.
-As long as you are regularly buying new shirts and jeans that more or less fit, and washing them regularly, then I doubt you are coming off as bad as you feel.</p>
+Without knowing your level of dress, it's difficult to judge how much you may need to change.
+As long as you are regularly buying new shirts and jeans that more or less fit, and washing them regularly, then I doubt you are coming off as bad as you feel.

 ## Answer 1250